davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 ## 5.0 Final Words

 This guide helps you get to a secure baseline to start from, but it is not a self-maintaining ecosystem.
-You will need to still need to think and act with security in mind as you use your newly set-up device.
+You will need to still think and act with security in mind as you use your newly set-up device.

 Now that you have a hardened machine, remember to logout of the administrator account and log back in using your standard user account.